algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

 - **Advanced Audio & Sound Effects**
   - Audio functionality (if any) has no output interface on the Go-Board, and consequently, won't be part of the testing scope.
 - **New Hardware Implmentations:**
-  - To ensure our Frogger clone can be executed on any Go Board, new hardware implementation is not planned and won't be reviewed.
+  - To ensure our Froggo clone can be executed on any Go Board, new hardware implementation is not planned and won't be reviewed.
 - **Addition of a game menu:**
   - The addition of a screen like this one could be a valuable feature, however, it is not part of the game mechanics, and consequently, won't be reviewed.

 ## 4. Test Objectives

-The objective of the testing phase of Frogger is to rigorously evaluate that our clone meets the requirements and objectives mentionned in the document given by the client, but also in the specifications.
+The objective of the testing phase of Froggo is to rigorously evaluate that our clone meets the requirements and objectives mentionned in the document given by the client, but also in the specifications.
 Consequently, the testing phase will focus on verifying the following points:

 1. Validate Requirements - Core gameplay features